Zacharyjs23/whisplist-app/README.md

 ## Push notifications

-The app registers a device for Expo push notifications.
-A Firebase Cloud Function in `functions/index.js` listens for Firestore updates and sends a notification whenever a wish gets a new like or comment.
-The push token saved with each wish is used so the creator receives the message automatically.
+The app registers the device for Expo push notifications on first launch.
+A Firebase Cloud Function in `functions/index.js` listens for Firestore updates and sends a notification whenever a wish gets a new like, comment, or a reply to a comment.
+Each user's Expo push token is stored in their profile document so the appropriate user receives the message automatically.